People ask me all the time about the colonoscopy and endoscopy. I say, when in doubt, just do it.

 What will I find out and when will I be told?

 That depends on your current situation.
-If it’s bad enough and there are things which need to be removed immediately, they might opt to do that, while in procedure.
-Otherwise, they will see whatever they can with the telescope and grab samples of all other areas to be tested on afterwards.
+If it’s bad enough and there are things which need to be removed immediately, they might opt to do that, while in the procedure.
+Otherwise, they will see whatever they can with the telescope and grab samples of all other areas to be tested on afterward.
 For me, they knew right away that I had inflammation from both my colonoscopy and endoscopy.
-They told my husband, and said they grabbed several samples to be sent to the lab.
+They told my husband and said they grabbed several samples to be sent to the lab.
 A couple days later I had a follow up with my doctor who told me they found Proctitis.
 The endoscopy wasn’t addressed much more that time, and that is why I had another a few years later when I was still having problems.
+(Turns out the realSIBO culprit was , which I was not diagnosed with until years later.)

 Just Do It